Fall Into The Season at New Jersey’s Liberty State Park

 With the New York skyline as its backdrop and less than a half-mile opposite from the magnificent Lady Liberty herself, this beautiful New Jersey green space draws visitors from both near and far.
 In fact, the area where Liberty State Park stands has played an important historical and hope-filled role in the region for generations.
 This was the very harbor where many of our European ancestors first caught sight of America.
 And, in New Jersey, if you needed to cross the bay or the Atlantic or just get across town via the Central Railroad of New Jersey, there was a good chance you made your way here.
 The park itself opened in 1976 to commemorate another historical moment: the bicentennial.

-Much like its more famous neighbors—the Statue of Liberty and Ellis Island—the 1,122-acre Liberty State Park took quite a blow during that big storm of ‘12.
+Much like its more famous neighbors and popular NYC attractions—the Statue of Liberty and Ellis Island—the 1,122-acre Liberty State Park took quite a blow during that big storm of ‘12.
 It’s estimated the park suffered at least $20 million in damages during Superstorm Sandy and that it will take until sometime next year to complete all the necessary repairs.

 But you can’t keep a good park down – at least, not for long.

 Today, Liberty State Park continues to serve a vital role in the New York Harbor area.
 There are over 300 acres of Liberty State Park dedicated to public recreation including boating, fishing (including crabbing!), barbecuing, picnicking, cycling, running, rollerblading, kite-flying and playing touch football each fall.
 Although some of the park’s most popular spots are still closed for repairs, The Liberty Science Center is up and running and offers “scientists” of all ages a chance to get their geek on.
 This interactive museum and learning center, stationed at the northwestern entrance to the park, is home to numerous educational activities and is the home to the largest IMAX Dome theater in the world.